Volvo XC90 review - Engines, performance and drive

 Used car tests

-An air-suspension system is optionally available that replaces the front coils and transverse rear springs.
+Top-of-the-range models get an air suspension system that replaces the front coils and transverse rear springs.
 This delivers even smoother progress than the standard set-up, and the Active Four-C system also adds adaptive dampers, so you can adjust the suspension to suit the driving you're doing.

 In this review